-Net charge / (reversal) include reversal of RO 3.1 million (2020: Reversal of RO 4.5 million) charged to cost of sales.
-The inventories are wrote down to their net realisable value.
+Reversal of RO 0.251 million (2021: Reversal of RO 2.8 million) was charged to cost of sales.
+The inventories are written down to their net realisable value.

-Inventories amounting to RO 180.0 million (2020: RO 93.3 million) have been pledged against loans and borrowings (note 27).
+Inventories amounting to RO 187.5 million (2021: RO 180.0 million) have been pledged against loans and borrowings (Note 27).

-Inventories amounting to RO 161.2 million (2020: RO 115.5 million) are held at fair value less costs to sell.
+Inventories amounting to RO 198.08 million (2021: RO 161.2 million) are held at fair value less costs to sell.

-Fair value of inventory is a level 2 fair value measurement (note 44) using observable market prices obtained from reference exchange traded reference indices or market data providers adjusted for location and quality differentials.
+Fair value of inventory is a level 2 fair value measurement (Note 44) using observable market prices obtained from reference exchange traded reference indices or market data providers adjusted for location and quality differentials.
 There are no significant unobservable inputs in the fair value measurement of such inventories.